 Manual lymphatic drainage therapy, or "manual lymph drainage" (MLD), refers to a very specialized form of massage that facilitates and accelerates natural lymphatic circulation through our entire body.

-What this does is that it will reduce local lymph and global swelling and fluid retention problems in our bodies.
-You see, the reason why MLD was conceived, created, refined and then spearheaded was to treat and manage primary (direct) and secondary (indirect) lymphedema.
+MLD reduces local lymph, global swelling and fluid retention problems in our bodies.
+MLD was conceived to treat and manage primary (direct) and secondary (indirect) lymphedema.

-According to Wikipedia, lymphedema is a condition where there is local (area-specific, such as shoulder, foot etc) fluid retention and tissue swelling that can be caused by compromised lymphatic system.
+Lymphedema is a condition where there is local (area-specific, such as shoulder, foot, etc.) fluid retention and tissue swelling that can be caused by a compromised lymphatic system.

 Our lymphatic system returns the interstitial fluid to our thoracic duct and then to the bloodstream, where it is returned to circulate back to the tissues.

 Tissues that have lymphedema are at risk of infection.

 MANUAL LYMPHATIC DRAINAGE THERAPY IS ALSO HELPFUL FOR THE FOLLOWING CONDITIONS: